DvidMakesThings/HW_10-In-Rack_PDU/README.md

     - Planned revision without the LCD.
 This is the main size issue, going to do a version where the setup fits in 1U size.
     Currently for debug purposes 1.5U is perfectly fine

+#### ENERGIS 1.0.0 Final revision
+- Relay-Board and Controller board is now combined
+- Added FT232 to separate CDC/UART
+- Added 2:1 USB MUX
+- Added enable functionality to the PSU
+- Added high precision LDO to supply the MCU

 ## Firmware Development Phases
 | Phase                                | Status   |
 | ------------------------------------ | -------- |